From harmonics to frequencies

 2. To adapt to the register (the possible pitch of the notes) of the instruments and the singers' voices.

-Historically, the lead instrument would play the tonic, and the other instruments would tune to this note.
+Historically, the lead instrument would start playing the tonic, and the other instruments would tune to this note.

 Once agreed on the tonic, the reference note, musicians find out by ear where the other notes of the scale are placed.